SUNDAY, AUGUST 16, 2015

 An initial objection would be that pressing the button would be the greatest act of genocide in history past or likely yet to come.
 It would be, but if philosophical suicide is thinkable, so too is genocide as the scale is secondary.
 To think about pushing the button requires freethought.
 That freethinkers are able to think the unthinkable may be an argument against freethought (as made by those who can't), but noises made by those who refuse to think do not make for a convincing argument.

-If pushing the button now means that 90% of humans are euthanized humanely, which could include the one pushing the button and 90% of those who think it should be pressed, then of 7,400,000,000 humans, 6,560,000,000 die leaving 740,000,000 random survivors to ponder why the button was pressed and endeavor to live so as to minimize the perceived need to press it again.
+If pushing the button now means that 90% of humans are euthanized humanely, which could include the one pushing the button and 90% of those who think it should be pressed, then of 7,400,000,000 humans, 6,560,000,000 die leaving 740,000,000 random survivors to ponder why the button was pressed and endeavor to live so as to minimize the perceived need to press it again to reduce human multitudes to a more manageable and sustainable 74,000,000.

 There is no button to press, so you can't press any, but you can think about it.
-It is both possible and thinkable, however, to transition now one human life, one household, one community at a time.
-If pushing the button is thinkable though not doable, consider transitioning now to a more prosperous descent to a sustainable prosperity of enough that allows posterity to live the eudaimonic life.
+It is both possible and thinkable, however, to transition now one human life, one household, one community, one watershed at a time.
+If pushing the button is thinkable though not doable, consider transitioning now to a more prosperous descent, to a sustainable prosperity of enough that allows posterity to live the eudaimonic life.
 If pushing the button is unthinkable, then carry on per business as usual, full speed ahead, and enjoy the cruise.

-Oh, and the not so naked ape above, on behalf of the other life on the planet (except humans), says, "Push the (expletive deleted) button!"
+Oh, and the not so naked ape above, on behalf of the other life on the planet (except humans and some of their pets), says, "Push the (expletive deleted) button!"

 There is no substitute for energy.
 The whole edifice of modern society is built upon it.
 It is not "just another commodity" but the precondition of all commodities, a basic factor equal with air, water and earth. —E. F. Schumacher